dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 ### 6.3.5 Chaining promises

-You’ve already seen how handling a sequence of interdependent steps leads to the pyramid of doom, a deeply nested and difficult-to-maintain sequence of callbacks.
+You've already seen how handling a sequence of interdependent steps leads to the pyramid of doom, a deeply nested and difficult-to-maintain sequence of callbacks.
 Promises are a step toward solving that problem, because they have the ability to be chained.

 Earlier in the chapter, you saw how, by using the then method on a promise, we can register a callback that will be executed if a promise is successfully resolved.
-What we didn’t tell you is that calling the then method also returns a new promise.
-So there’s nothing stopping us from chaining as many then methods as we want; see the following code.
+What we didn't tell you is that calling the then method also returns a new promise.
+So there's nothing stopping us from chaining as many then methods as we want; see the following code.

 Listing 6.16